Of the many titles we hold in life, I had never considered the parallels between two that most define me—until recently.

-“Son,” I said to the offending child, much less calm and collected than depicted here, “you’re making fatherhood too much like landing on an aircraft carrier.”
+“Son,” I said to the offending child, “you’re making fatherhood too much like landing on an aircraft carrier.”

 I explained that a carrier landing requires 100% of a pilot’s concentration to the exclusion of any other task or thought.
 Numerous, virtually non-stop flight control inputs are made until touch down.
 It’s exhausting.

 “Instead,” I continued, “fathering should be more like flying across the country up at high altitude.”